Binary neutron star mergers as a probe of quark-hadron crossover equations of state: Code description

-The initial models we evolve in this work have baryonic masses of $M_B =1.45$, $1.50$, $1.55 ~{\rm{M}}_{\odot}$ with an initial coordinate separation between centers of $45~{\rm{km}}$.
+The initial models we evolve in this work have baryonic masses of $M_B =1.45$, $1.50$, $1.55 ~\rm{M}_\odot$ with an initial coordinate separation between centers of $45~\rm{km}$.
 The corresponding gravitational masses at infinite separation ($M_0$) and the ADM masses ($M_{ADM}$) are summarized in Table \ref{table:2}.
-Some complementary models are also simulated to confirm our results or to confirm successful runs having no unavoidable numerical artifacts.
-For the ppQHC19D, we only ran a single case with $M_B=1.55 ~{\rm{M}}_{\odot}$.
-This was sufficient to confirm the expected nature based on the results of the the QHC19B and QHC19C.
+Some complementary models are also simulated to confirm our results or to confirm that the successful runs have no numerical artifacts.
+For the QHC19D, we only ran the case with $M_B=1.55 ~\rm{M}_\odot$ because this did not collapse to a black hole (BH) within the simulation time and leads to the conclusion that lighter masses would not collapse either in the simulation time.
+This was sufficient to confirm the expected nature based on the results of the QHC19B and QHC19C.
 As reference hadronic models for a soft and the stiff EOS, we have chosen the SLy and GNH3, respectively.